withastro/docs/src/pages/en/guides/markdown-content.md

 <PromoBanner />
 ```

+#### Example: Dynamic page routing

+Instead of putting your Markdown/MDX files in the `src/pages/` directory to create page routes, you can [generate pages dynamically](/en/core-concepts/routing/#dynamic-routes).

-When using `getStaticPaths` and `Astro.glob()` to generate pages from Markdown/MDX files, you can pass the `<Content/>` component through the page’s `props`.
-You can then retrieve the component from `Astro.props` and render it in your template.
+To access your Markdown content, pass the `<Content/>` component through the Astro page’s `props`.
+You can then retrieve the component from `Astro.props` and render it in your pagetemplate.

 ```astro title="src/pages/[slug].astro" {9-11} "Content" "Astro.props.post"
 ---